The Artist

 McCulliss holds master’s degrees in nursing, science-medical writing, and non-fiction writing.
 She is also a certified applied poetry facilitator.

-A few years back, on most weekend evenings, she was taking photos of what became much-anticipated sunsets in Steamboat Springs, Colorado.
-She noticed two bald eagles perched on a pinion tree about 1500 feet away from her house and remembers the first day that she saw and tried to capture the eagles flying off of that pinion tree.
+On most weekend evenings in 2016, McCulliss began photographing what became much-anticipated sunsets in Steamboat Springs, Colorado, before noticing two bald eagles perched on a pinion tree about 1500 feet away from her house.
+She remembers the first day that she tried to capture the eagles flying off that pinion tree.
 McCulliss made it her goal to capture a sharp image of the eagles’ amazing eyes.
 Her passion for wildlife photography grew from this singular challenge.

 Have camera, will travel.